Chapter 3:

 “Don’t touch that dial!
 Don’t touch that dial!
 Don’t touch that-“

 The second voice joined in.
-The first voice followed suit, then a third and a fourth and a fifth, sixth, seventh… Soon, they had formed a demonic choir, a cacophony of a hundred figureheads commanding me not to do what needed to be done:
+The first voice followed suit, then a third and a fourth and a fifth, sixth, seventh… Here it was in all its glory, that demonic choir, that cacophony of a hundred figureheads now commanding me not to do what needed to be done:

 "DON'T TOUCH THAT DIAL!!!"

-Unable to turn my head, I relied on muscle memory to find the holes, turn the wheel and dial the number:
+Unable to turn my head, I relied on muscle memory to find the holes, twist the wheel, and dial the number:

 1…